worldline/angular-training/docs/src/routing/README.md

 ![Targeted routing](../assets/routing.png)

-This [Stackblitz](https://stackblitz.com/edit/angular-routing-training-0?file=src/app/app-routing.module.ts) will serve as the base for the example.
+This [Stackblitz](https://stackblitz.com/fork/github/ocunidee/atpw-routing/tree/master?file=src/app/app.routes.ts&title=Routing) will serve as the base for the example.
+Open it as we will implement the navigation together during this chapter.

 ## Routing Module

+:::details Before standalone component architecture
 In Angular, the best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root `AppModule`.
 By convention, the module class name is `AppRoutingModule` and it belongs in the `app-routing.module.ts` in the `src/app` folder.

 In the exercise and in the practical work, it has already been generated for you, in case it hadn't been, here is how to generate it with the CLI: